edu-sharing/edu-connector/README.md

   - Locking the object while it is edited by an other user (edu-sharing also provides a rudimentary locking mechanism, but it must be also implemented in the `ConnectorServlet` in this case)
 - Providing a webapp/webeditor which can be included either via frame, web component or be accessed by url-navigation (i.e. with special parameters)
+  - Certain connectors (like tinyMCE or h5p) may also contain their runtime in this connector app itself.